 Did you know Ohio hosts a trail that circumnavigates the state continuing for over 1,400 miles?
 The Buckeye Trail wanders through 5 of Cleveland Metroparks Reservations.
 Whether you're thru-hiking the Buckeye Trail or just getting out for a night under the stars, the Leave No Trace-focused, educational backcountry sites will inspire exploration.
 Reserve your hike-in “rustic” backcountry site today!

-Permits are required, and must be booked at least 2 days in advance of stay.
+Permits are required and must be booked at least 2 days in advance of stay.
+All sites are hike-in only, are a maximum of one-night stay and require a permit.
 Reserve your backcountry site by following the links below.
-Choose a Backcountry Site to determine availability, read the rules and regulations, and obtain a permit.
+Choose a Backcountry Site to determine availability, read the rules and regulations, and obtain a permit at one of Cleveland Metroparks 2 backcountry site locations:

-- These Leave No Trace backcountry sites feature designated tent sites, a group kitchen/cooking area, and a food storage location to hang food in a critter safe manner.
-Ottawa Overlook Backcountry Sites reside about 0.25 miles from Ottawa Point Picnic Area.
-Guests are NOT permitted to park at Ottawa Point Picnic Area.
-These sites have a 1 night maximum stay.
+These Leave No Trace backcountry sites feature designated tent sites, a group kitchen area and a food storage area to hang food in a critter safe manner.
+Ottawa Overlook Backcountry Sites reside about a 0.25 miles from Ottawa Point Picnic Area just off the Buckeye Trail.
+The backcountry sites include three tent sites.
+A maximum 4 individuals or two tents can stay at each site.

 To protect both your food and wildlife, food should be hung using the designated food hangers when not actively cooking and especially while you are sleeping.
 Animals that are fed or obtain food from improper campsite usage will become a nuisance, even chewing through gear to obtain a tasty treat.
 This can easily be avoided by using the provided food hangers.

-Good backcountry kitchen habits are essential in preserving backcountry campsites and wilderness areas.
+Good backcountry kitchen habits are essential in preserving backcountry campsites and natural spaces.
 Food preparation should always be separated from where food is stored and where you plan to sleep.
 In this way, if animals are attracted by the scents left behind by cooking food, there is not an easy pantry of food for them to access.
-Minimize food particles left behind, pack out trash, and dispose of waste water at least 200 feet away from camp, trails, and any water sources.
+Remember to minimize food particles left behind, pack out trash, and dispose of wastewater at least 200 feet away from camp, trails, and any water sources.

 Whether you are just beginning or you want to enhance your menu in the backcountry, there are educational opportunities for all experience levels.
 Explore Outdoor Recreation’s program series to find your next backcountry adventure.